FIRSTRobotics/fms-manual/source/off-season-fms/configuration/about-off-season-fms-and-requirements.rst

 * WiFi Access Point (Linksys WRT610N or equivalent)
 * Ethernet Switch (Unmanaged, 8 port, qty 3 recommended)

-Other items, such as speakers or a projector, are recommended to supplement the user experience, but not required for basic functionality.
+Other items, such as speakers or a projector, are recommended to supplement the user experience but not required for basic functionality.

 Software Requirements
 ---------------------